Antibiotics ‘can be given to groups of children during Strep A outbreaks’

 While the vast majority of infections are relatively mild, sometimes the bacteria cause serious and life-threatening invasive Group A Streptococcal disease.

-This occurs when the bacteria has invaded parts of the body such as the blood, deep muscle or lungs.
+This occurs when the bacteria have invaded parts of the body such as the blood, deep muscle or lungs.

 Two of the most severe, but rare, forms of invasive disease are necrotising fasciitis and streptococcal toxic shock syndrome.